 ENTERTAINMENT QUOTIENT: 3.5/5

 When I sat down to read this book (with its charming title and beautiful cover design), I already had a preconceived notion in my mind; that which said that this book is going to be yet another of those, which proves the point – don’t judge a book by its cover (and title).

 The writing style is simple, yet expressive, enabling instant connections with the readers.
 Thus, my verdict is clear.
-The book is surely the one to go after and I, therefore, sincerely recommend it to all my readers.
+“Advantage Love” is surely the one to go after and I, therefore, sincerely recommend it to all my readers.

 Did you find this review helpful?
 Do let us know by dropping a line below.